johnybang/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for this step is contained in the third code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how many examples of each sign type exist in the training, validation, and test sets.

-![alt text][image1]
+![Number of examples of each sign type][image2.0]

+And here is a grid of 16 random images from the test set, with sign type.

+![16 random test images][image2.1]

 ###Design and Test a Model Architecture